open-sdg/open-sdg/docs/customisation.md

     * 0102

 ### Indicator objects

+The indicator objects mentioned above in `page.indicator` and `page.indicators` each contain the following information:

 * `goal_number` - the number of the goal that the indicator is part of.
 Examples:
     * 1